Tiger muskellunge: Characteristics

 The tiger muskie is the result of the true muskellunge (Esox masquinongy) and the northern pike (Esox lucius) interbreeding.
 The tiger muskie has some of the characteristics of both fish.
 Tiger muskie, like pike and muskellunge, have long, cylindrical-shaped bodies.
 Their dorsal and ventral fins are located far back near the tail and are lobe-shaped.
 The caudal fins of the tail are more rounded than those of true muskies.
 They have skinny and compressed heads and the bottom jaw is elongated with an upward curve, known as a duckbill-shape.
 Its pattern is varying amounts of color with vertical dark stripes and spots on a light background, the opposite color scheme of a northern pike.
 The tiger muskie has 5 or 6 chin pores per side on the lower jaw.

 Diet

 The tiger muskie feeds as the northern pike and muskellunge do, by waiting near weeds and ambushing its prey.
 They have food preferences similar to those of the true muskie and northern pike as well.
-They seem to prefer larger fish during the summer and fall months in preparation for the winter months.
-During the winter and spring months they prey on smaller easier targets due to their slow metabolism.
+Their diet changes seasonally, due to a slower metabolism in the winter and spring months.
 Its varied diet includes yellow perch, suckers, golden shiners, walleye, smallmouth bass, and various other types of fish.
-When fish are not readily available tiger muskies will feed on crayfish, frogs, ducklings, muskrats, mice, other small mammals, and small birds.
+When fish are not readily available tiger muskies will feed on crayfish, frogs, young waterfowl, muskrats, mice, and other small mammals.